Instagram Analytics Guide For Beginners: Everything You Need to Know in 2020

 Minter.io is the Instagram analytics tool that can, among other things, give you a little bit more interesting info about the quality of your audience.

-It helps you to estimate, how reachable they are (how many accounts you compete with in their feed) and how many followers you can achieve through them if they give you a shoutout.
+It helps you to estimate how reachable they are (how many accounts you compete with in their feed) and how many new followers you can achieve through them if they give you a shoutout.

 Another interesting report is the source of engagement:

-Honestly, it looks surprising, how many likes and comments from non-followers I have, taking into account that I have never promoted this very Instagram account, and that all the ghost followers and likers are being immediately blocked.
+Honestly, it looks surprising that the average number of comments and likes from non-followers I have is quite high, taking into account that I have never promoted this very Instagram account and that all the ghost followers and likers are being immediately blocked.
 Hm, I should think about it.

 And you think of trying Minter.io, it deserves a closer look, absolutely.

 Iconosquare, Hootsuite and Sprout Social are the solutions that combine analytics with content creation and management tools.
-It means that in addition to seeing how your account is performing, you can also schedule an Instagram post, find an influencer and so much more…
+It means that in addition to seeing how your social media account is performing, you can also schedule an Instagram post, find relevant influencers, and so much more…

 … but we will discuss the best Instagram tools in the very last chapter of this guide, and now – back to analytics.